tytydraco/yessleep/out/I_was_hired_as_a_security_guard_to_protect_a_steel_mill_What_happened_there_should_be_made_public_PART_TWO_Final.md

 &#x200B;

 “How in the fuck is that possible!”
 I remember saying out loud.
 Just then the brute snapped his head to his left.
 As if in response to me speaking.
 I remember almost letting myself go right then and there, looking over at Jeff briefly as he looked back with shocked expressions on our faces.
 Before I could even react, the man was no longer on the camera feed.
 “Oh god, please help us.”
 Jeff whispered and I noticed him clearly shivering.
 I felt a horrible chill too and thought about getting in the locker again.
 I raised my arm and pointed to them, and he nodded to me.
 We quickly got inside the lockers again and kept the stun baton in our grasp.
 Seconds passed.
 More time passed.
 Suddenly, there was a burst of loud banging on the door, and I mean, loud.
 As I type this my hands tremble.
-The way I felt then...
-God, if you only knew.

 &#x200B;

-One of the windows burst and a rain of shattered glass poured inside, I closed my eyes and felt the ground shake.
-There is no other way to describe this, but I heard something awful as this happened.
+One of the windows burst and a rain of shattered glass poured from somewhere inside.
+More glass broke and I closed my eyes and felt the ground shake.
 There was this horrible squelching noise, as if something long and wet were writhing and reaching for something inside the office.
 Whatever it was, it was making contact with things inside of there.
 It even rustled the locker a bit.
 I was keeping my eyes tightly shut and after another few seconds, I was brave enough to open my eyes and try to get a peek out of the vent.
 There were these red shapes appearing outside the small cracks.
 I couldn’t quite see it all but eventually the lights went out, most likely from this thing breaking all of the bulbs and probably the monitors.
 I began to hear this raspy breathing through the wreckage, as if coming from a ravenous maw.
 I braced myself and stopped moving entirely.
 In an instant, everything just stopped.
 I tried my best to cover my mouth and breathe through little air pockets in my gloves, because I was basically hyperventilating.
 I’m honestly surprised my heart hadn’t burst then.
 I almost wished it had, looking back.

 &#x200B;